lsaravia/MetawebsAssembly/Notes.md

 Bornatowski2017

-This theory has been applied to several marine studies (e.g. Montoya & Solé, 2002; Lusseau et al., 2006; Fox & Bellwood, 2014; Navia et al., 2012).
-For example, Navia et al. (2016) proposed that this information
+This theory has been applied to several marine studies (e.g. Montoya & Solé, 2002; Lusseau et al., 2006; Fox & Bellwood, 2014; Navia et al., 2012). a).
-2016; a).
 Small-­world networks require a high level of clustering compared with a random graph, and a small average path length, similar to that seen in random graphs (Watts & Strogatz, 1998).

 Small-­world food webs are, in theory, resistant to the loss of species with low centrality values (a measure of how many times the node participates in the dispersal effects in the network), but are sensitive to the loss of species with the highest values (e.g. Albert & Barabási, 2002; Clauset, Moore, & Newman, 2008; Gaichas & Francis, 2008; Jordano, Bascompte, & Olesen, 2003; Montoya & Solé, 2002; Solé & Montoya, 2001).